austin-taylor/pixyll/_posts/2016-07-08-convert-xml-to-pandas-dataframe.md

 from lxml import etree
 import pandas as pd
 '''END IMPORTS'''

+xml_data = 'user_agents.xml' #Use the path where the xml data is located.

 def xml2df(xml_data):
     tree = ET.parse(xml_data) #Initiates the tree Ex: <user-agents>